Bicycle in Japan

 🚲 Sightseeing Cycling the Archipelago

 Bicycle is probably the Japanese people’s favorite transportation method, especially in large cities, where it offers an interesting alternative to public transportation.
 Generally, each member of a Japanese family owns a bicycle they use for the short daily trips such as: cycling from home to the station, sending kids to school, grocery shopping in the neighborhood, going to the gym, etc. Moreover, each bicycle has a unique license number and the owners’ name is registered by the police.

 All infrastructures for safe cycling are available and Tokyo often ranks among the most bicycle-friendly cities in the world.
 This sustainable transportation is also a good way to enjoy the journey to your destination, and to discover unexpected landscapes or neighborhoods.

-Renting a bicycle in Japan is easy, as rental shops can be found in most of touristic destinations.
-For longer distances, electric-assisted bicycle can be very convenient and spare efforts.
+Renting a bicycle in Japan is easy, as rental shops can be found throughout the country, especially near the train stations.
+For longer distances, electric-assisted bicycles can be very convenient and help spare efforts.